-The relationship between the natural and social sciences.
 Wilson's ambiguous stance toward reductionism is paralleled in his articulation of the relationship between the natural and social sciences.
-On the one hand, he seems to call for bridge building efforts in which natural and social scientists can mutually benefit from less hostile exchanges-that is, if only social scientists would simply recognize that culture is in some ways connected to biology.
+On the one hand, he seems to call for bridge-building efforts in which natural and social scientists can mutually benefit from less hostile exchanges-that is, if only social scientists would simply recognize that culture is in some ways connected to biology.
 This is, of course, a relatively soft claim.
-As Wilson himself admits, there are far fewer "biophobic" adherents to the Standard Social Science Model than there were twenty years ago (p.
+As Wilson (1998) himself admits, there are far fewer 'biophobic' adherents to the Standard Social Science Model than there were 20 years ago (p.
 188).
 In other places, the hard version of Wilson shows up.
 Envisioning, as he does, the social sciences folding into biology echoes his earlier claims that sociobiology would cannibalize the social sciences.
-In addition to offering a picture of the sciences that Burnett (1998) characterized as "distressingly flat," Wilson at times also showed a brazen arrogance about the abilities of natural scientists relative to social scientists and those in the humanities.
-Rose (1999) expressed embarrassment at Wilson's apparent "contempt" of those in working other disciplines.
+In addition to offering a picture of the sciences that Burnett (1998) characterized as 'distressingly flat,' Wilson at times also showed a brazen arrogance about the abilities of natural scientists relative to social scientists and those in the humanities.
+Rose (1999) expressed embarrassment at Wilson's apparent 'contempt' of those in working other disciplines.

-In a manner that clearly paralleled the ambiguous claims about reductionism, confusing questions remain about the hierarchical nature of the sciences in his version of consilience.
-For example, it remains unclear whether the language, theories and methodologies of the natural scientists will replace those of the social scientists (hard version), or will social scientists simply come to anchor their ideas more clearly to a natural science foundation (soft version)?
-Are there identifiable boundaries between the sciences or will eventually all sciences become physical sciences?
+In a manner that clearly paralleled the ambiguous claims about reductionism, confusing questions remain about the hierarchical nature of the sciences in Wilson's version of consilience.
+For example, will the language, theories, and methodologies of the natural scientists will replace those of the social scientists (hard version), or will social scientists simply come to anchor their ideas more clearly to a natural science foundation (soft version)?
+Are there identifiable boundaries between the sciences, or will eventually all sciences become physical sciences?
 Or will there be broad categories and boundaries between the physical and biological sciences?
-Or between the physical, biological and social sciences?
+Or between the physical, biological, and social sciences?
 If there are to be boundaries, where are they and why will they be drawn at those junctures?
 For all its encyclopedic detail, Consilience does not answer these basic questions.

-The fact-value distinction and the relationship between the sciences and humanities.
-The fact-value distinction is one of the most important in all of philosophy, but Wilson brushes it aside, claiming that the naturalistic fallacy is itself a fallacy and that oughts are simply another form of is.
-"Ought is the product of a material process," (p.
-251) the seemingly hard version of Wilson writes.
+The Fact-Value Distinction and the Relationship between the Sciences and Humanities itself a fallacy and that oughts are simply another form of is.
+'Ought is the product of a material process' (p.
+251), the seemingly hard version of Wilson writes.
 Yet the obvious question that exposes the dark underbelly of the naturalistic fallacy is not dealt with at all: Is everything that is natural good?
-Numerous philosophical and empirical analyses have demonstrated that the answer is clearly no; yet Wilson's ethical analysis provides little information regarding which natural oughts we ought to adhere.
+Numerous philosophical and empirical analyses have demonstrated that the answer is clearly no; yet Wilson's ethical analysis provides little information regarding to which natural oughts we ought to adhere.